SPDR Gold Shares

 Conclusion

 SPDR Gold Shares (GLD) is under broad pressure across multiple dimensions — extension, momentum, and flow are all in the lower portion of their historical ranges.
 There is no positive divergence to point to at this stage.
-If extension drops further into the lower teens while flow holds above the 40th percentile, that would represent a historically more significant setup.
+A further move toward $358 -- $371 with extension percentiles dropping into the lower teens would represent a historically more significant oversold condition.
 These readings update daily.
 Flipside shows what is happening now, grounded in the data — not what will happen next.

 Related analysis